SarthakSrivastava257/Disney-plus-Hotstar-Project/README.md

-# hotstar
+# Welcome to this DisneyPlus Hotstar Clone Project

-Images-and videos
+Star 🌟 to repo is appreciated. 🙌

-Star to repo is appreciated.
+See you there ✌ !!